GeoscienceAustralia/ga_sar_workflow/insar/docs/AddNewSensors.md

   - The raw data exists.
   - There is only one dir source of raw data.
   - A new `ProcessXYZSlc` task is created with appropriate args.

+### Luigi stack setup

+1. Locate `insar/workflow/luigi/stack_setup.py`
+2. Update the `DataDownload` class to add a handler for the new sensor.
+This may be as simple as a `pass` statement to avoid any further processing.
+3. **TODO:** document conditions under which custom handlers are needed here.

 ### Multilook configuration